kappazeta/km_predict/README.md

 ```
 python cm_predict.py -c config/your_config.json -product S2B_MSIL2A_20200401T093029_N0214_R136_T34UFA_20200401T122148
 ```
-If the prediction for the same product is running multiple times and .CVAT folder is created under ```/data``` folder, it might be convenient to disable sub_tiling procedure for the next run by -tiling False
+If the prediction for the same product is running multiple times and .CVAT folder is created under ```/data``` folder, it might be convenient to disable sub_tiling procedure for the next run by -t
 ```
-python cm_predict.py -c config/your_config.json -product S2B_MSIL2A_20200401T093029_N0214_R136_T34UFA_20200401T122148 -tiling False
+python cm_predict.py -c config/your_config.json -product S2B_MSIL2A_20200401T093029_N0214_R136_T34UFA_20200401T122148 -t
 ```

 ## Output